Things to Do in Nassau with Kids (2026 Family Guide) | The Passport Pal Blog

 #1 Paid Activity All Ages Full Day

-The Atlantis day pass is the single most popular Nassau activity for families with kids — and for good reason.
+The Atlantis day pass is the single most popular Nassau activity for families with kids.
 Aquaventure is a massive waterpark with slides, a lazy river, a wave pool, a kids’ splash zone, and a beach.
-The Atlantis marine habitat aquarium is included and genuinely impressive — sharks, rays, and hundreds of species in a series of open-air lagoons you walk through.
+The Atlantis marine habitat aquarium is included and genuinely impressive — sharks, rays, and hundreds of species in open-air lagoons.

 It’s expensive.
-A family of 4 will spend $200–$300+ on the day pass alone before food and extras.
 But for families who love waterparks, it eliminates the need to plan anything else and kids genuinely have an all-day experience.

 💰 Atlantis Day Pass — Approximate Costs